 "Who the hell knows?"
 Gennaro said.

 In the Lost World, Sarah Harding is a walking badass.
-She surives being pushed overboard by Dodgson, swimming through extremely dangerous waters, chases after a Velociraptor on a motorcycle, and overpowers Dodgson and offers him up to the Tyrannosaurus.
+She surives being pushed overboard by Dodgson, swimming through extremely dangerous waters, chases after and snipes a Velociraptor on a motorcycle (which is being driven by a kid with no experience in driving a motorcycle), and overpowers Dodgson and offers him up to the Tyrannosaurus.